t-phoenix/frax-basket/README.md

 - Basic Issuance Module: Used to mind/ redeem frxBASKET with all of its components in proportionate order
 - NAV Issuance Module: This module allows users to mint/ redeem using only single allowed token.
 - General Index Module: This is a system contract which is used to rebalance the Fund.
 Only Fund Manager can start Rebalancing.

+## 🚁 How it Works?

+2 options to buy Frax Basket (FRXB)

+### ✈️ Option 1:

+- Get all the component tokens in respective ratio from Frax Swap: 0.001 wfrxETH, 1 FXS and 3 FRAX.
+- Delegate assets to Frax Basket (Basic Issue Module ) using ⚡️icon
+- Mint 1 FRXB by depositing assets in above ratio.

+### 🚀 Option 2:

+- Get any of the component token (wfrxETH, FRAX or FXS)
+- Delegate asset to Frax Basket (Nav Issue Module)
+- Swap assets with FRXB.

+Fund rebalancing a multistep process initiated by Fund Manager.
+Cli version and flow can be found in rebalance script `./smart-contracts/scripts/rebalance_script.js`

+use `yarn hardhat --network mainnet run ./scripts/rebelance_script.js` to run the script after configuring the file carefully.